polichtm/MCW-SAP-Hana-on-Azure/Whiteboard design session/WDS student guide - SAP HANA on Azure.md

 *SAP deployment architecture and methodology:*

-1. What will be the configuration of the configuration of the application and database components of your solution?
+1. What will be the configuration of the application and database components of your solution?

-1. What Azure VM sizes do you intend to use?

-1. What other Azure resources will be part of your solution?

 1. What should be the SAP deployment methodology?

 *Solution cost:*

-1. What is the estimated cost of your solution with HA?

-1. What is the estimated cost of your solution with HA/DR?
+1. What is the estimated cost of your solution?
+Provide pricing for *HA/DR* and *cost conscious** (without HA/DR) options.

 **Prepare**